oroinc/documentation/user/back-office/marketing/promotions/promotions/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--marketing--promotions:

 Promotions
 ==========

 Companies often develop loyalty programs offering special discounts to customers who have bought from the company before, follow them in social networks, or have commented on their website.
-This can motivate customers to buy more and repeat purchases from their stores, making promotions one of the most effective strategies when it comes to converting shoppers to buyers.
+This can motivate customers to buy more and repeat purchases from their stores, making :term:`promotions <Promotion>` one of the most effective strategies when it comes to converting shoppers to buyers.

 In OroCommerce, you can: